The 8 dimensions of recurring payments: Coverage

 Impact

-In this guide, we will focus on the first of the 8 dimensions of recurring payments and how you can optimize coverage to grow your customer acquisition.
+Read our overview of the 8 dimensions of recurring payments framework and how you can use the framework to assess and improve your recurring payments strategy.

 What is coverage?